SAP Appeal Process

 SAP Academic Plan

-• If the student is unsure of who their advisor is, they may contact the Academic Advising office.
+• If the student is unsure of who their advisor is, they can check their myUMBC profile, or check the Departmental Advising page on the Advising website.

 Information for Academic Advisors reviewing SAP Academic Plans.